arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Clinical engineering focuses on the practical application and maintenance of medical devices within healthcare environments, not on the computational analysis of biological data that bioinformatics focuses on.

-## 9. Medical Devices
-**Medical Devices** are tools used for diagnosing, preventing, or treating diseases, such as insulin pumps, defibrillators, and imaging machines.
+9. **Medical Devices** are tools used for diagnosing, preventing, or treating diseases, such as insulin pumps, defibrillators, and imaging machines.

 - **Tools**:
   - **SolidWorks** for designing medical devices.